Paopun20/FNF-HyperCode-Engine/README.md

 > [!Warning]
 > This engine is still in development!
-> If you encounter any bugs, please report them on GitHub Issues (https://github.com/Paopun20/FNF-HyPsych-Engine/issues).
+> If you encounter any bugs, please report them here: [GitHub Issues](https://github.com/Paopun20/FNF-HyPsych-Engine/issues)

 # Welcome to HyPsych engine!